Overview

 A joint venture partnership

-Seagreen is a offshore wind farm development owned by SSE Renewables (49%) and TotalEnergies (51%).
+Seagreen is a joint venture offshore wind farm, developed and owned by SSE Renewables (49%) and TotalEnergies (51%).

-SSE Renewables is leading the development and construction of the joint venture project, supported by TotalEnergies, and will operate Seagreen on completion.
+SSE Renewables led on the development and construction phases, supported by TotalEnergies, and will operate Seagreen on completion.

 Delivering economic benefit